If you're looking for a cheap or free open source ecommerce platform, you've come to the right place.

 - You can offer coupons and discounts, along with adding multiple other features with the help of the extension library.

-X-Cart has helped to create over 35,000 online stores, and this has been growing over the past years.
-As with all of these ecommerce platforms on the list, it's free, open source, and self-hosted.
+X-Cart has helped to create over 35,000 online stores, and this has been growing rapidly over the past few years.
+As with all of these ecommerce platforms on the list, it's free, open source and self-hosted.

 X-Cart is often considered one of the fastest open source platforms on the market, and it also has an incredible number of features for you to sink your teeth into.
 There's also a free trial for the premium plan, which goes for $495 (one-time payment).

-- You can integrate your shopping cart with the most reputable payment gateways in the world.
+- You can integrate your shopping cart with the most reputable payment gateways in the world such as PayPal and Sage

 - You can also rest easy knowing that X-Cart is completely secure and PCI Compliant.